tweep/ledstrip-artproject/README.md

 ## Project status and files
 After realizing that there are some timing problems when using the FastLed library together with an IR-remote (the FastLed library turns all interrrupts off), I decided to use 2 Arduino boards for the project:

+ 1. 1 x Arduino MEGA to drive the User interface ( the MASTER)
+ * LCD display with keypad
+ * Menu structure on LCD
+ * IR receiver to remote control the same menu with an IR remote
+ * uses EasyTransfer library to send data via I2C to the Arduino Mega

- 1. 1 x Arduino MEGA which controls the FastLED patterns and strands
+ 2. 1 x Arduino MEGA which controls the FastLED patterns and strands (the SLAVE)
  * uses FastLED library to drive the strands
  * EasyTransfer library to receive data via I2C from the Arduino Uno menu / UI and translate them into visible patterns
  * code for patterns, transitions, and FastLED configuration

- 2. 1 x Arduino UNO to drive the User interface:
- * LCD display with keypad
- * Menu structure on LCD
- * IR receiver to remote control the same menu with an IR remote
- * EasyTransfer library to send data via I2C to the Arduino Mega
+ * I'm driving 700 LEDS distributed over 36 strands.
+Each strand has a differnt number of LEDs; this was a bit of a challenge as the 'usual' way of using a two-dimensional array for all LEDS eats up too much memory.
+   I had to modfify the FastLED library to add some methods which allow me to work with a different data structure.

+## Code

 ## Code Stages